apache/pekko-projection/docs/src/main/paradox/cassandra.md

 The envelopes are grouped within a time window, or limited by a number of envelopes, whatever happens first.
 This window can be defined with `withGroup` of the returned `GroupedProjection`.
-The default settings for the window is defined in configuration section `akka.projection.grouped`.
+The default settings for the window is defined in configuration section `pekko.projection.grouped`.

 When using `groupedWithin` the handler is a @scala[`Handler[immutable.Seq[EventEnvelope[ShoppingCart.Event]]]`]@java[`Handler<List<EventEnvelope<ShoppingCart.Event>>>`].
 The @ref:[`GroupedShoppingCartHandler` is shown below](#grouped-handler).